 (So, obviously we have a story of loneliness and lost love, albeit in an environment where love is not really expected to last.
 We get the central metaphor of the kitchen representing the security and support that a relationship can provide, and rain as the general difficulty of everyday life.

-One of our classmates this semester argued that the protagonist wants the women in his kitchen so that she will wait on him and cook him food, and thus the text is sexist.
+Last semester a student argued that the protagonist wants the women in his kitchen so that she will wait on him and cook him food, and thus the text is sexist.
 I guess that's possible!)

 Ultimately a good blues song functions as poetry that documents everyday life in the 19th and 20th century, much like the troubadour songs did in the Middle Ages.
-The Blues is also frequently more profane and sexually explicit than the more "respectable" literature from the early 1900s, and thus it has a lot in common with the popular culture of the present day.
+The Blues is also frequently more profane and sexually explicit than the more "respectable" literature from the early 1900s, and thus it has a lot in common with more contemporary popular culture.